ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 6, 2022 (Day 62) Solidity: Fallback

+When Etheres are transfered to a smart contract that doesn't have the receive() function, the fallback function is called.
+It is also called when an external contract calls a non-existing function

 #### March 5, 2022 (Day 61) Solidity: Payable

 Functions and addresses declared payable can receive ether into the contract.

 #### March 4, 2022 (Day 60): Solidity: Override Parent's Function